anyamh12/sf-crime-data-story/README.md

 ## Ethical Considerations

-Crime statistics can unintentionally reinforce sterotypes about neighborhoods if presented without proper context.
+Crime statistics can unintentionally reinforce stereotypes about neighborhoods if presented without proper context.
 Areas with higher numbers of reported incidents often have larger populations, more visitors, or more businesses, all of which increase opportunities for police reports

 Responsible reporting should avoid labeling communities as dangerous based solely on incident totals.
 A more complete story would include interviews with residents, police officials, criminologist, and a population-adjusted crime rate trend.